NoMoreFood/Repacls/index.md

    it is recommended to inspect the ACL with icacls.exe or Windows Explorer to ensure the ACL is not corrupted in a more significant way.

-/ExportDescriptor <FileName>
+/BackupSecurity <FileName>
    Export the security descriptor to the file specified.
 The file is outputted in the format of file|descriptor on each line.
-The security descriptor is formated as specified in the documentation for ConvertSecurityDescriptorToStringSecurityDescriptor().
+The security descriptor is formatted as specified in the documentation for ConvertDescriptorToStringSecurityDescriptor().
+This command does not print informational messages other than errors.

+/RestoreSecurity <FileName>
+   The reverse operation of /BackupSecurity.
+Takes the file name and security descriptors specified in the file specified and applies them to the file system.
+This command does not print informational messages other than errors.

 /FindAccount <Name|Sid>
    Reports any instance of an account specified.